Jean Milligan: Personal life and legacy

-Milligan lived in a tenement in Glasgow during World War II.
+Miss Milligan lived in a tenement in Glasgow during World War II.
 She died in 1978.
 Her centenary was marked by the City of Glasgow in 1986.
-The "Miss Jean Milligan Reel" is named for her.
-In March 2024 she was one of the women featured in a podcast episode about Scottish women and dance.
+In March 2024 she featured in a podcast episode about Scottish women and dance.
+The "Miss Jean Milligan" reel is named for her.

+Many Scottish country dances and tunes are named after Milligan.
+Dances include: